I'm Good (Blue): Commercial performance

 In the United States, the song attained a position within the top 10 on the Billboard Hot 100 chart in November 2022, reaching its peak at number four on the issue dated 14 January 2023.
 Topping the Dance/Electronic Songs, Dance/Mix Show Airplay and Mainstream Top 40 charts, it further peaked at number two on the Adult Top 40 and number 21 on the Rhythmic rankings.
 The song maintained number one position on the Dance/Electronic Songs chart for a total of 55 weeks, marking the second longest-running chart-topper in the ranking's history.
 Rexha also holds the record as the longest-charting female artist at the number one position on the chart.
 In June 2023, it received double platinum certification from the Recording Industry Association of America (RIAA) for shifting more than 2,000,000 units in the US.
 In Canada, the song reached number one on the Canadian Hot 100 on 24 September 2022 and entered the top 50 on the Canada AC, Canada CHR/Top 40 and Canada Hot AC rankings.
 In July 2023, it garnered a 9× platinum certification from Music Canada (MC) for selling more than 720,000 copies in Canada.

 In Australia, the song also peaked at number one the ARIA Singles Chart on 25 September 2022 and reached number four on the New Zealand Singles Chart on 19 September in New Zealand.
 In 2023, it received double platinum certification from the Recorded Music New Zealand (RMNZ) in New Zealand and quadruple platinum award from the Australian Recording Industry Association (ARIA) in Australia for shifting more than 60,000 and 280,000 units, respectively.
 In the United Kingdom, the song peaked at number one on the UK Singles Chart on 23 September 2022 and became Guetta's seventh and Rexha's first number one single in the ranking.
 In November 2024, it garnered a triple platinum certification from the British Phonographic Industry (BPI) for selling more than 1,800,000 copies in the UK.
 During the New Year's Eve 2022, the song reached number one on the Spotify's global chart and surpassed more than of 11.6 million streams, reentering the UK Singles Chart at number 10.

 "I'm Good (Blue)" achieved number one on the rankings in Austria, Belgium, Denmark, Finland, Germany, Greece, Hungary, Iceland, Luxembourg, Netherlands, Norway, Poland, Sweden and Switzerland.
 The song reached the top 10 in Bulgaria, the Commonwealth of Independent States (CIS), Croatia, the Czech Republic, France, Ireland, Italy, Latvia, Lebanon, Lithuania, New Zealand, Portugal, Russia, Singapore, Slovakia and Ukraine.
 It also entered the top 20 in Costa Rica, El Salvador, Honduras, India, Malaysia, Panama, Puerto Rico and Spain.
-"I'm Good (Blue)" achieved several certifications in various countries, including gold in Argentina and triple gold in Germany, double platinum in Denmark, triple platinum in Italy, and quadruple platinum in Austria, Portugal and Spain.
+"I'm Good (Blue)" achieved several certifications in various countries, including gold in Argentina, double platinum in Denmark and Germany, triple platinum in Italy, and quadruple platinum in Austria, Portugal and Spain.
 Furthermore, it attained diamond certifications in France, Mexico and Poland along with double diamond status in Brazil.